-The Mossel Bay Yacht and Boat Club is situated in the Western Cape at 22°8’28.11″ E and 34°10’44.96″ S, and is bordered on the one side by the Mossel Bay Harbour and on the opposite side by the stunning Santos Beach which has a Blue Flag rating.
+The Mossel Bay Yacht and Boat Club, a Non-Profit Organisation (159-631 NPO), is situated in the Western Cape at 22°8’28.11″ E and 34°10’44.96″ S, and is bordered on the one side by the Mossel Bay Harbour and on the opposite side by the stunning Santos Beach which has a Blue Flag rating.
 Due to the fact that our Club is north facing, the views from our deck overlooking the bay and the Outeniqua Mountains are breathtakingly beautiful.

 The weather in Mossel Bay is claimed to be the second mildest in the world with only Hawaii reportedly experiencing more sun shine days than us.
 The MBYBC is the heart of the water sport fraternity, and caters for the sailing, boating, diving and sea kayaking fraternity.

 We have approximately 660 members who enjoy the following facilities: